-In Year 10 Home Economics students are able to consolidate both the practical skills and the theoretical knowledge developed in earlier years.
+In this subject students are able to consolidate both the practical skills and the theoretical knowledge developed in earlier years.

 The elective involves both a practical cookery component and a theory component.
 During practical classes students will be encouraged to prepare food safely and hygienically in the kitchen environment.
 This will include exploring dishes served in a café and developing an understanding behind running a successful café.